We are a biodynamic farm that utilizes permaculture techniques and

 techniques and environmental designs that rely on all natural methods.

-companion planting, weed burning, and
+growing, composting, companion planting, weed

-integrated pest management(IPM).
-We follow forest
+burning, and integrated pest management(IPM).

-stewardship council (FSC) practices to maintain
+We follow forest stewardship council (FSC) practices

-crops.
+our crops.
 All of our irrigation needs are supplied by rain or our pond.

 farm is surrounded mostly by cattle and hog farmers so harmful pesticides